Close to the Edge: Composition and music

-Side one
+"Close to the Edge"

+Finnish composer Jean Sibelius, whose single-movement Seventh Symphony heavily influenced the structure of the title track.

 "Close to the Edge" was written by Anderson and Howe, both of whom also share lyrical credits.
-Its 18-minute length marked the longest track Yes had recorded at the time.
-Anderson gained initial inspiration from a moment in his hotel room during the Fragile Tour when he was reading The Lord of the Rings by J. R. R. Tolkien while listening to Symphony Nos.
+Comprising four distinct, interconnected movements—"The Solid Time of Change", "Total Mass Retain", "I Get Up, I Get Down", and "Seasons of Man"—its 18-minute runtime marked the longest track Yes had recorded to date.
+Anderson gained initial inspiration in his hotel room during the Fragile tour while reading The Lord of the Rings by J. R. R. Tolkien and listening to Symphony Nos.
 6 and 7 by Jean Sibelius, one of his favourite composers.
-The seventh struck Anderson the most as he noticed that its main theme was introduced some time in the composition which influenced how "Close to the Edge" was shaped.
-He studied No. 7 for the remainder of the tour; roughly halfway, he discussed his initial ideas with Howe.
-During a break the two resumed writing at Howe's home in Hampstead, north London, at which point Howe devised the lyric "Close to the edge, round by the corner", itself inspired when he had lived in Battersea, an area beside the River Thames.
-Anderson was inspired to base its theme and lyrics on Siddhartha (1922) by German novelist Hermann Hesse, and revised the song's lyrics "three or four" times, saying "it's all metaphors".
-The lyrics for the concluding verse were based on a dream he once had about the "passing on from this world to another... yet feeling so fantastic about it that death never frightened me ever since".
+The Seventh Symphony struck Anderson particularly, as he noticed its main theme was introduced deep into the composition, which influenced how "Close to the Edge" was structured.
+He studied the piece for the remainder of the tour, discussing his initial ideas with Howe roughly halfway through the dates.
+During a tour break, the two resumed writing at Howe's home in Hampstead, north London, at which point Howe devised the lyric "Close to the edge, round by the corner", inspired by his time living in Battersea, an area alongside the River Thames.
+Anderson based the song's themes and lyrics on the novel Siddhartha (1922) by German author Hermann Hesse, and revised the lines three or four times, noting that "it's all metaphors".
+The lyrics for the concluding verse were based on a dream Anderson had regarding the "passing on from this world to another... yet feeling so fantastic about it that death never frightened me ever since".